How to earn Alaska Airlines miles

 - Westmark Hotels

-There are a lot of different ways to earn Alaska Airlines miles, but the best way to build up your balance quickly is by getting one of (or ideally both of) the personal and small business Bank of America Alaska credit cards.
+There are a lot of different ways to earn Alaska Airlines miles, but the best way to build up your balance quickly is by getting one of (or ideally both of) the personal and small business Bank of America Alaska Airlines credit cards.
+Both cards have the same bonus offer, except that the personal Alaska Airlines card comes with an additional $100 statement credit after meeting the minimum spending requirement.